Specialist Experience and Skills

 I have worked on a daily basis with children who have ASD, ADD, ADHD, dyspraxia, dyslexia, PDA (pathological demand avoidance), language and communication delays, processing disorders and so on within my classroom over the last 26 years.
 As a result of working with these children, I have worked with a variety of internal and external professionals both within the school's special needs and base communications departments and outside professionals who come in to work with individuals and give training to teachers on disorders which may be very specific to the child.
 As a result I have been able to develop ways of working with children who do not process in the same way that most people do and I have learnt to celebrate these differences and appreciate that we are all equal, just not the same.
 I commit to making it my duty to access appropriate resources and training for the students in my care.

 Additionally, I have been increasingly met with students who have crippling anxiety which almost inevitably leads to other, much more complex issues and these children have become my central focus over the years.
 I have first hand experience within my own family of emetaphobia, a crippling phobia which triggers anxiety leading to periods of disordered eating or refusal to eat, fear of food, fear of going anywhere there may be food in case anyone else eating it may be sick and periods of self hatred and hopelessness.
 This leads to periods of agoraphobia and an inability to spend time with friends and it is extremely hard watching young people that you care about suffering; it leaves you with a terrible sense of helplessness.
-On bad days, a child suffering from anxiety or stress may not even be able to get out of bed some days, let alone face the challenges of getting to school and then having to face the stresses of the day.
+On bad days, a child suffering from anxiety or stress may not even be able to get out of bed, let alone face the challenges of getting to school and then having to face the stresses of the day.
 So, I decided I would do everything I could to empower myself to help.
 Whilst in school, I tapped into the expertise of the SENCO and Head of Base Communications Unit and learnt about how to best deal with the anxieties I was seeing in children every day.
 I learnt that you can't simply fix anxiety or any other SEMH issues and that our role is to make connections, build relationships, model healthy attitudes and behaviours and do our best to help young people find a way through.

 I was seeing SEMH and SEBD issues more and more in education and I feel that the pressure on our teenagers is so vast now that for many (as opposed to some) children, it is simply overwhelming and they cannot cope.
 This manifests itself in so many different and, sometimes, unpredictable ways which we can never predict and sometimes we may look and think that something may seem a bit silly but these anxieties are not silly, they are crippling and life controlling for the young people who have to suffer them.
 I have now left mainstream education in order to work with children who are suffering so badly that often, they are not even able to attend school.